 Welcome to The Open University – throughout 2019 we are celebrating 50 years of providing a learning experience like no other.
 You can read more about our planned celebrations and how you can get involved here.
 Alternatively, if 2019 is the year to invest in you and your education, read more here.

-Demonstrating how The Open University is more relevant today than ever before, Mary expands on why and how we continue to have an impact on millions of lives globally.
+Demonstrating how The Open University is more relevant today than ever before, Mary describes how the OU opened its virtual doors 50 years ago and how that door is open to millions of lives globally today.

 As part of its fight for part-time, and ahead of the publication of the Government's review into post 18 education, Mary's latest blog makes a clear case for supporting life-long learning.
 The Open University has been calling for the UK Government to introduce a Flexible Learning Incentive to help mature students to return to study.